 Paul Scraton is the founder and editor of the Under a Grey Sky website, which is devoted to “adventures beyond the front door”.
-He has lived in Berlin for over ten years and amongst other activities writes for Slow Travel Berlin, runs the Wedding and Berlin Wall walks for STB, and organises the Eyewitness History Talks in cooperation with the ZeitZeugenBörse at the Circus Hotel.
-His latest project is Traces of a Border, exploring the stories and the places to be discovered along the Berlin Wall Trail.
+He has lived in Berlin for over ten years and runs Traces of a Border, exploring the stories and the places to be discovered along the Berlin Wall Trail.

-Paul Sullivan is a Berlin-based writer & travel photographer and the founder/editor of Slow Travel Berlin.
-His words and images have appeared in The Guardian, BBC, Sunday Times Travel, Telegraph, Nat Geo UK and more, and he has written several books on music and travel, including the HG2 Berlin and the Rough Guide to Berlin.
-You can check out his photography galleries here.
+Paul Sullivan is a Berlin-based travel and culture writer and the founder/editor of Slow Travel Berlin.
+His words and images have appeared in The Guardian, BBC, Sunday Times Travel, The Telegraph, Nat Geo UK among others, and he has written books on music as well as travel guides—including several on Berlin for publishers such as HG2, Fodors, DK, Rough Guide National Geographic and Wallpaper.

 Anne Thomas is half-French and half-American but grew up in England.
 She studied German and Russian and has a Phd in comparative literature.
 She now works as a freelance journalist and translator in Berlin.
 She is also the coordinator of Gunter Demnig’s Stolpersteine project outside of Germany.